nifey/nifey.github.io/content/post/coccinelle.md

 -   Writing semantic patches
     -   Write a patch for the change
-    -   Abstract of unneeded code with ...
+    -   Abstract unneeded code with ...
     -   Abstract over identifiers, expressions and constants with metavariables
     -   Check for matches and refine incrementally for special cases